renderjaviii/u-society/README.md

 # REST Manager-base
-Este es un orquestador API REST base creado como un proyecto común para construir cualquier administrador REST.
-El módulo está construido con la convención sobre configuración, Spring boot 2.2.5.
+This is a base REST API Orchestrator created as a common project to build any particular REST manager.
+The module is built with the convention over configuration, Spring boot 2.2.5.

 Currenty use:
 - Spring boot core: 2.2.5.
 - Maven manager dependency.